raghavmalawat/illumio-flow-log-record-parser/README.md

 ### Analysis
 Next set of features that can be added:

+1. Error Handling (Files I/O, Unmacthed Protocols, Tags, etc)
+2. Better logging for debugging
-1. Pass input, output files as arguments via terminal
+3. Pass input, output files as arguments via terminal
+4. Add all protocol numbers to the map instead of hard coding (https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml)
-2. Add support for custom flow log format
+5. Add support for custom flow log format
-3. Build a simple UI using Streamlit
+6. Build a simple UI using Streamlit
+7. Using Locust to load test for the below constraints

 ### Assumptions
-1. The flow logs are of deafult type and have all the mandatory 14 fields and [in order](https://docs.aws.amazon.com/vpc/latest/userguide/flow-log-records.html#flow-logs-fields)
+1. The flow logs are of deafult type (v2) and have all the mandatory 14 fields and [in order](https://docs.aws.amazon.com/vpc/latest/userguide/flow-log-records.html#flow-logs-fields`
+2. The input file has only the `{'icmp': 1, 'tcp': 6, 'udp': 17}` protocols
-2. This parser is not supported for custom flow log format
+3. This parser is not supported for custom flow log format

 ### Constraints